Endless savannas, beautiful lakes and friendly people who love the Word of God – these are only a few of the things that describe Zambia.

-We recently returned from a trip to Zambia where we visited all five of the translation projects.
-Four of the projects are fairly new, but a substantial amount of the New Testament has already been translated.
-The Soli project has a printed New Testament and the translators are working on the Old Testament.
+We recently returned from a trip to Zambia where we visited all five of TWFTW’s Bible translation projects (Aushi, Bwile, Ila, Luyana, Nkangala and Soli).
+While four of the projects are fairly new, a substantial amount of the New Testament already has been translated.
+The Soli project has a printed New Testament, and the translators are working on the Old Testament!

-Most of the villages we visited are very remote and we had to travel for hours to reach them - from the Bwile project, which lies close to the Northern border, to the Luyana project situated in the West.
-Upon our arrival, most of the villagers would be waiting for us in church – men, women, and children dressed in their Sunday best.
-The churches are mostly constructed from mud with rows of wooden benches.
+We had to travel for hours to reach most of the villages we visited - from the Bwile project, which lies close to the Northern border, to the Luyana project situated in the western part of Zambia.
+Upon our arrival, most of the villagers would have gathered in the church, made from mud and having rows of wooden benches inside.
+There, dressed in their Sunday best, they would wait expectantly for us—men, women and children.

-The question most often asked – when?
+The question they most often ask is “when?”
 When will they get a printed New Testament?
-We heard testimony upon testimony about how there have already been changes in the lives of people by just reviewing the work the translators are doing.
-Pastors testified about how the translated sections of the Bible have helped them understand the scriptures and how they are now able to explain it to their people.
-God is no longer a foreign God to them, but their God, who speaks their language.
+We heard testimony after testimony about how the lives of people have changed simply by reviewing the work the translators are doing!
+Pastors testified about how the translated sections of the Bible have helped them understand the Scriptures, and how they now can explain it to their people.
+God is no longer a foreign God to them, but their God who speaks their language.